-Companywide, our direct and indirect energy use totaled 125.92 million gigajoules (GJ) in 2020.

-Our total direct energy consumption in 2020 was 112.32 million GJ.
+Companywide, our direct and indirect energy use totaled 122.1 million gigajoules (GJ) in 2021.
+Our total direct energy consumption in 2021 was 109.4 million GJ and indirect energy consumption, which is the use of purchased electricity, was 12.7 million GJ.